Gluten Free Diet

 Chapatti flour

-Gluten free flour is available in the shops, millet flour, rice flour, buckwheat flour, corn meal.
+Gluten-free flour is available in the shops: millet flour, rice flour, buckwheat flour, and corn meal.

 See Chapati recipes here